nganhkhoa67/python_assistant/README.md

 #BDUCM

-# Developer by Nguyen Vu Kha, Nguyen Anh Khoa
+This is final project using Python to build a assitant

-# This is final project using Python to build a assitant
+Developer by Nguyen Vu Kha, Nguyen Anh Khoa